top of page

 Casa Loltún is in the heart of Mérida

-You will love our location, just a short stroll from the city's most fascinating sights!
+You will love your location, just a short stroll from the city's most fascinating sights!

 Address: Calle 43, No. 454, 97000 Mérida, Yucatán, Mexico

-Discover Mérida is one of the world’s largest online information portals about Mérida.
+Discover Mérida is one of the world’s leading online guides to the city.

-You'll find the best restaurants, markets, museums, shopping spots, festivals, events, and much more.
+Find top restaurants, markets, museums, shops, festivals, events, and much more.

-Optimized for your smartphone, so you can easily explore on the go.
-We hope you enjoy discovering!
+Optimized for smartphones, so you can explore on the go.
+Enjoy discovering!

 Addresses